cap-js/docs/java/cqn-services/remote-services.md

 The CAP Java SDK obtains the destination for a _Remote Service_ from the `DestinationAccessor` using the name, that is configured in the _Remote Service_'s destination configuration.

 If you're using the SAP BTP Destination Service, this is the name you used when you defined the destination there.
-In order to resolve the destination from the correct source, [additional Cloud SDK dependencies](#cloud-sdk-dependencies) will be required.
+In order to properly resolve the destination from the correct source (e.g. BTP Destination Service, programmatically registered destination), [additional Cloud SDK dependencies](#cloud-sdk-dependencies) will be required.

 [Learn more about destinations in the **SAP Cloud SDK documentation**.](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/sdk-connectivity-destination-service){.learn-more}

-As a variant to the described scenario, it is possible enable multi-tenant CAP applications to lookup the BTP Destination from the subaccount of the subscriber tenant instead of the subaccount in which the CAP application is deployed.
+As a variant to the described scenario, it is possible to enable multi-tenant CAP applications to lookup the BTP Destination from the subaccount of the subscriber tenant instead of the subaccount in which the CAP application is deployed.
 This allows you to provide tenant-specific callbacks as extension use cases.

-The subscriber will deploy an endpoint for example as a dedicated CAP application in their subscriber account and store the necessary URL and credentials in a BTP destination in his subaccount.
+The subscriber will deploy the extension for example as a dedicated CAP application in their subscriber account and store the necessary URL and credentials in a BTP destination in his subaccount.

 ```yaml
 cds: